gura-lang/gura-lang.github.io/library-reference/chapter-06.md

 <p>
 <div><strong style="text-decoration:underline">list</strong></div>
 <div style="margin-bottom:1em"><code>list(value+)</code></div>
 Creates a new list from given values in its argument list.
-If the value is a list or an iteartor, its elements are added to the created list.
+If a given value is a list or an iteartor, elements it contains are added to the created list.
 </p>
 <p>
 <div><strong style="text-decoration:underline">xlist</strong></div>
 <div style="margin-bottom:1em"><code>xlist(value+)</code></div>
 Creates a new list from given values except for <code>nil</code> in its argument list.
-If the value is a list or an iteartor, its elements are added to the created list.
+If a given value is a list or an iteartor, elements it contains are added to the created list.
 </p>
 <p>
 <div><strong style="text-decoration:underline">set</strong></div>